 The World Bank (2014) estimates that international remittances to developing countries reached $436 billion in 2014.
 Remittances to the East Asia and the Pacific region and the South Asia region account for the largest and second-largest shares in the world.
 The authors examine the impact of international remittances on poverty reduction to determine whether such remittances contributed to a reduction in various indicators of poverty.
-Read more.

 Africa and Asia are latecomers to urbanization.
 In these two continents, less than half live in urban centers, while elsewhere, more than 70% of people do.
 But Africa and Asia are now rapidly urbanizing, with Asian cities growing at an average of 1.5% per year and Africa’s at 1.1% per year.
-Read more.

 Considering the importance of small and medium-sized enterprises (SMEs) for employment and GDP and the number of such firms in Asian countries, further efforts need to be made to offer SMEs access to finance.
 Asian economies are often characterized as having bank-dominated financial systems and underdeveloped capital markets, and as a result, banks are the main source of financing for SMEs.
-Read more.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection